quasar098/midi-playground/README.md

 if you have any questions on what any texts are supposed to mean, see translations.py for the english examples before you make a github issue

-currently, this game supports english and chinese
+currently, this game can be played in english, chinese, brazillian portuguese, spanish, and french.

 also, we are only adding real languages (no pirate speak or upside-down language like minecraft)